jaimindp/Devcember/README.md

 I'll log my progress daily in this repo and point to any repos I create during the sprint

 ### Dec 1st
-MEV - Searching Strategies
-Did some NodeGuardians quests to learn about storage and Gas Optimizations
+Did Node Guardians quests to learn about storage and Gas Optimizations

-Using Blocknative docs
+MEV - Searching Strategies using Blocknative docs
 To get an understanding of how Mempools work and how to access transactions that I'm forwarding there.
 - https://github.com/jaiminbuilds/mev